GeekGuy-29/OneStopInfo/README.md

 #### Heavy-Code files

      If you're a newbie and don't know anything about web-dev, i am sorry mate but these aren't for you.
      So these files are the files required to covert this project into a working website.
-These files are ....(Soon to be updated)
+These files are `script.js` and `project.html`

 ## Suggestion

    This project, being open-source will always be open for valuable suggestions, which would enhance the overall  quality.

+ ### If you like the repo or the project, don't forget to give it a star <3